RobiNN1/phpCacheAdmin/README.md

 - **APCu**:
     - View, edit, and delete user-cached entries.
     - View cache information and memory usage statistics.
+    - **Analysis** of the cache - memory by namespace, biggest keys, most requested keys, and an expiration and last-used summary.
+    - **Health** checks - memory usage, hit rate, how often the cache filled up, and **fragmentation** of the free memory, which can make storing a large entry fail even when there is enough of it left.
 - **OPcache**:
     - View and invalidate cached scripts.
     - Get statistics on memory usage, hit rates, and cached keys.